ZikenY/opengl/readme.md

-# OpenGL/GLSL practices - April 2017
+# OpenGL/GLSL wapper framework - April 2017
 ## tested on Ubuntu/g++5.x and Windows/Visual C++.
 with FreeGLUT3.0, GLEW1.1.3 and OpenGL3.0<br/>